Karasukaigan/utility-toolbox/README.md

 # Utility Toolbox
 A toolbox that combines functionalities such as image conversion, PDF to image conversion, merging images into PDF, removing watermarks from images, and adding watermarks to images.
 Developed using Node.js and Python, it can be easily deployed locally.
 The interface is clean and intuitive, making it very user-friendly.
 The frontend is built using HTML, CSS, and JavaScript, while the backend is built using Node.js and Express.
-Python scripts are called to handle image and PDF files. **This project is almost entirely implemented using prompt cues.**
+Python scripts are called to handle image and PDF files. **This project is almost entirely implemented using Prompt Engineering**
 ![Main Page Demo](./demonstration/Demonstration_1.gif)
 ## Main Features
 1. Image format conversion